-Kitesurfing at our island is not available without purchasing a Belize island package.
-Our island is located far out to sea, which is one of the reasons it is such a fabulous place; we experience none of the crowding found in other parts of Belize.
+Belize kiteboarding at our island is not available without purchasing a Belize island package.
+We are located far out to sea, which is one of the reasons it is such a fabulous place; we experience none of the crowding found in other parts of Belize.
 There is no way to visit our island only for the day, a 5-night package (3 nights on the island) is our minimum as our private boat charter only goes to and from the island two days a week.
 Packages include hotels and meals in Belize City before and after the trip, transport to and from the island, accommodations and meals on the island, soda and beer on the island, and kayak and other sports gear and instruction.
 Mandatory sport instructional sessions are offered before using our gear, for more information on this see our Belize FAQ page.
-We specialize in Belize multisport trips; we aren’t just a kitesurf resort!
+We specialize in Belize multisport trips; we aren’t just a kitesurfing destination!
 For a complete summary of all the sea sports we offer, visit our adventure sports equipment page.

-Each sport has a mandatory orientation session where we introduce our gear to you.
-Once you have had the orientation session, you are free to use the gear anytime you like, as long as you have a buddy.
+White on a kite vacation at Long Caye, we require that you use the buddy system for each sport you wish to experience.
 The buddy system is different for each sport, and that’s explained during the orientation.
-For example, a buddy while snorkeling is someone snorkeling with you, but a buddy while windsurfing is a person on shore paying attention to your location and notifying us if you need assistance.
-During scheduled activities, guides are on hand monitoring your progress and a buddy may not be necessary, since the guide is effectively your buddy.
+For example, a buddy while snorkeling is someone snorkeling with you, but a buddy while kitesurfing is a person on shore paying attention to your location and notifying us if you need assistance.
+During lessons or scheduled activities, guides are on hand monitoring your progress and a buddy may not be necessary, since the guide or instructor is effectively your buddy.